 Exposing Fraud Techniques

 There are several ways criminals can take advantage of your eCommerce platform.
 For instance, they can steal a customer’s credentials to purchase big-ticket items using stored credit card numbers and have them shipped to a different address.
 They can overpay for an item with a stolen credit card and ask for a refund to be paid to a separate account.
 One common issue is when thieves use someone else’s credit card to make small transactions to make sure the account is still valid.
 Even though the amount charged is tiny, you may be on the hook for significant authorization fees, depending on how many cards the criminals test on your merchant account.
+Even though the amount charged is tiny, you may be on the hook for significant authorization fees, depending on how many cards the criminals test on your merchant account.
+In addition to authorization fees, credit card fraud can also result in severe legal consequences, including jail time, fines, and a criminal record Read more in this article for more information.

 Protecting Your Business